interuss/dss/deploy/README.md

 - [Google (GKE)](infrastructure/modules/terraform-google-dss/README.md#Getting-started)

 For a real use case, you can look into the configurations of the [CI job](../.github/workflows/dss-deploy.yml) in operations: [ci](operations/ci)

+## Development

+### Formatting

+Terraform files must be formatted using `terraform fmt -recursive` command to pass the CI linter check.